 Telling a loved one you feel lonely can make it easier to get important emotional support that helps loosen the grip of loneliness.

 Sharing painful or unwanted emotions with others can feel difficult, especially if you aren’t used to talking about your feelings.
-Journaling offers a way to express and sort through feelings privately so you can work your way up to sharing them in person.
+If you’re not feeling up to it, journaling offers another way to express and sort through feelings privately that, research shows, can promote well-being.

 Creation can also leave you with a sense of fulfillment and satisfaction, emotions that might challenge a prevailing mood of loneliness and sadness.